What individual should have the Family Name listed?

 What happens if BOTH spouses have the same Family Name listed?

-In Tailwag all Family members will have the Family Name listed in their records.
+In Redtail all linked Family members will have the Family Name listed in their records.

 Can a mail merge be run off of the Family Name?